Proma93/drf_learning/README.md

 - CRUD operations for Todo and TimingTodo
 - Authentication: Token and Session Authentication
-- Permissions: Only authenticated users can access the API
+- Permissions: Custom permissions enable controlled API access for both authenticated and unauthenticated users.
 - Throttling: Configured for both anonymous and authenticated users
 - Custom Pagination with limit-offset
 - DjangoFilterBackend and DRF's SearchFilter & OrderingFilter
 - Nested endpoint for creating and managing TimingTodo for a specific Todo
+- Containerized the application using Docker for consistent development and deployment environments.

 ---